blockinmengfanzhen/Pushtx-Merchant-Doc/en.md

 **err_no error code：**

-* 1001 access_id the parameter does not meet the specification
+* 1001 the access_id parameter does not meet the specification

-* 1002 transaction id does not meet the specification
+* 1002 the transaction hash parameter does not meet the specification

-* 1003 the signature does not meet the specification
+* 1003 the signature parameter does not meet the specification

 * 1004 order details- query order number exceeds limit

 * 4001 access_id parameter verification failed

-* 4002 Signature parameter verification failed
+* 4002 signature parameter verification failed

 * 2001 hash is invalid